Learn about Medicare Part D

 Deductible: The dollar amount a subscriber must pay before Part D coverage takes effect.

-Donut hole: A lapse in coverage that occurs when a member's total drug cost reaches the standard limit of $2830 (2010) and remains in effect up to the catastrophic coverage point of $4550 (2010), also known as the coverage gap.
+Donut hole or Coverage Gap: A lapse in coverage that occurs when a member's total drug cost reaches the standard limit and remains in effect up to the catastrophic coverage point.

-Catastrophic coverage: The resumption of Part D benefits at the $4550 threshold (2010), following suspension of coverage at the $2830 standard limit.
+Catastrophic coverage: The resumption of Part D benefits, following suspension of coverage at the standard limit.

 Brand-name drugs: A drug produced under patent by a single pharmaceutical company and typically sold at pharmacies.